splunk/public-o11y-docs/apm/apm-use-cases/endpoint-performance.rst

 .. meta::
     :description: Alex uses Splunk APM endpoint performance regularly monitor the performance of the payment service to ensure continuous improvement of the payment experience.

-Alex, a performance engineer at Buttercup games, wants to regularly monitor and optimize the experience of the for Buttercup Games customers.
-Today Alex is particularly interested in the checkout experience as there were some enhancements released this morning to that experience.
+Alex, a performance engineer at Buttercup games, wants to regularly monitor and optimize the Buttercup Games customer experience.
+Today, Alex is particularly interested in the checkout experience as there were some enhancements released this morning to that experience.

-To instrument their infrastructure using the Splunk OTel Collector, Kai takes the following steps:
+To review the performance of the checkout experience, Alex takes the following steps:

 #. :ref:`endpoint-performance-card`
 #. :ref:`sort-filter-endpoint-performance`